Complete Guide to Different Styles of Houses in the U.S. (Updated for 2025)

 Colonial

-The most popular home in Connecticut — and likely the entire U.S. — is the colonial-style home.
+Of all the different styles of houses, the most popular one in Connecticut — and likely the entire U.S. — is the colonial-style home.
 They represent some of the oldest houses in the country, dating back to the 1600s.

 Often, colonials have fireplaces, brick or wood facades, and two or three stories.
 It’s also relatively easy to add rooms onto these homes in the rear or along the sides.
 Many homeowners still live in and build these homes today, although they’re more common along the East Coast.